mateuszlanduch/F-gitHub-GarageSensor/README.md

 This is a parking assistant
 the device is fully automated.
 Works if car lights shine on the photoresistor.

 4 states:
-- the dot is lit (standby),
+- the dot is (standby),
-= -ride driving.
+- ride is driving.
--powoli = slow,
+- slowly is slow driving,
--Stop = stop the vehicle.
+- stop is stop the vehicle.

-In addition, there is a button option that shows the temperature and humidity in the garage.
+In addition, there is a button option that shows the temperature and humidity in the garage, when pressed.

 Note library installation
 MD_MAX72xx.h